trevorkwan/trevorkwan.github.io/_posts/2021-03-01-generalized-linear-modeling.md

 Identifying the factors that influence people's income is crucial for a fair society.
 The "Adult Data Set"[5] is such a dataset that records people's income and related variables in the US.
 It was collected by Barry Becker from the 1994 Census database.
 It allows us to predict whether income exceeds \$50K/year based on adult census data.
 With this dataset, we explore how the recorded variables influence people's income.

-In this project, by utilizing the learned generalized linear models (GLM), we want to mainly focus on the following two tasks:
+In this project, by utilizing generalized linear models (GLM), we want to mainly focus on the following two tasks:
 * Build a GLM prediction model which will perform well in the dataset;
 * Identify some key variables (or variable combinations) which have a large influence on one's income.